zuston/SparkFE/README.md

 ## Introduction

-SparkFE is the LLVM-based and high-performance Spark native execution engine which is designed for Feature Enginnering.
+SparkFE is the LLVM-based and high-performance Spark native execution engine which is designed for feature engineering.

 Spark has rapidly emerged as the de facto standard for big data processing.
 However, it is not designed for machine learning which has more and more limitation in AI scenarios.
 SparkFE rewrite the execution engine in C++ and achieve more than 6x performance improvement for feature extraction.
 It guarantees the online-offline consistency which makes AI landing much easier.
 For further details, please refer to [SparkFE Documentation](https://docs.fedb.io/sparkfe).